astoff/code-cells.el/README.md

 With a converted ipynb buffer, you can use the regular `write-file` command (`C-x C-w`) to save a copy in script format, as displayed on the screen.
-Moreover, from any script file with cell separators understood by Jupytext, you can call `cells-write-ipynb` to save a copy in notebook format.
+Moreover, from any script file with cell separators understood by Jupytext, you can call `code-cells-write-ipynb` to save a copy in notebook format.

 Configuration examples
 ----------------------

-### Keybindings for cells-mode
+### Keybindings for code-cells-mode

-The following configuration snippet sets up cell navigation and evaluation functions when `cells-mode` is enabled.
+The following configuration snippet sets up cell navigation and evaluation functions when `code-cells-mode` is enabled.
 Just adapt it to your liking.

 - Navigate cells with `M-p` and `M-n`.
 - Mark, copy and kill cells by prefixing the usual command with `C-c`.